AsmaaAamir/CI_PP1_TSO/README.md

 ### Site Owner Goals:
 * Boots business reputation and sales
 * Provide informtion about the business to new to returning users
-* Giving user the accessbity to have a look what business has to offer them at ther own time
+* Giving user the accessbity to have a look what business has to offer them at their own time
-* providng userto stay on conatct with the business different ways.
+* providng user to stay in contact with the business different ways.

 ## User Experiencer

 #### Target Audience
 * Users looking to hire someone to bake their Wedding Cake or birthday cake.
-* User looking for last minute Cakes for birthday, some leave work or even a surprise.
+* User looking for last minute Cakes for birthday or any events.
 * Walk in user having the option to chose cupcake, brownies and Cakes takeaway with them.

 ### Users Requirment and Expectations